Sufficient conditions for perfect mixed tilings: Introduction

 \begin{theorem} For all $\chi,\Delta > 1$, $\mu >0$ and $n$ sufficiently large, the following holds.
 Let $H$ be an $\cFcr(\lceil \chi \rceil, \sqrt{n}/\log n)$-tiling on $n$ vertices with $\crit(H)\leq \chi$ and $\Delta(H) \leq \Delta$.
 Then $\MT(n,H) \leq (1-1/\chi + \mu)n$. \end{theorem}

-It is worth noting that the upper bound regarding the order of the tiles is (essentially) tight; while it can be relaxed to $o(\sqrt{n})$ if all components of $H$ are pairwise isomorphic, the theorem becomes false (even in the case when all components are isomorphic) if tiles of order $10\sqrt{n}$ are permitted.\footnote{ Choose (large) $w \in 72 \NATS$ and $n \in 3 w \NATS$ such that $10\sqrt{n} \leq w$.
-Observe that there exist a 3-chromatic graph~$F$ of order $w$ with $\Delta(F)=6$ and a unique proper $3$-colouring (up to permuting colours) such that the colour classes have size $w/4-1, w/4, w/2+1$ (hence $F\in \cFcr$).
-Indeed, consider the square of a cycle on $2w/3$ vertices and carefully blow up some vertices by $2$ or $3$.
-Let $G$ be a complete tripartite graph on $n$ vertices with parts of order $n/3$, $n/3+w/8$ and $n/3-w/8$.
-A perfect $F$-tiling $H$ of $G$ would contain fewer than $\sqrt{n}/10 \leq w/100$ copies of $F$ and so in any proper $3$-colouring of $H$ and any colour $i$, the number of vertices coloured with $i$ satisfies $0 \pm w/100 \bmod w/4$.
-This shows that $H$ is not a subgraph of $G$.} We also point out that in the statement of \cref{thm:extended-KO}, we in fact only need to assume that a sublinear number of tiles belong to $\cFcr(\lceil \chi \rceil, \sqrt{n}/\log n)$ and all others to $\cF(\lceil \chi \rceil, \sqrt{n}/\log n)$.
+It is worth noting that the upper bound regarding the order of the tiles is (essentially) tight; while it can be relaxed to $o(\sqrt{n})$ if all components of $H$ are pairwise isomorphic {(see the remark after the proof of \cref{thm:extended-KO} in \cref{sec:2})}, the theorem becomes false (even in the case when all components are isomorphic) if tiles of order $10\sqrt{n}$ are permitted {(see \cref{sec:sizes-tiles}).} We also point out that in the statement of \cref{thm:extended-KO}, we in fact only need to assume that a small fraction of (small) tiles belong to $\cFcr(\lceil \chi \rceil, \sqrt{n}/\log n)$ and all others to $\cF(\lceil \chi \rceil, \sqrt{n}/\log n)$.

+{Before we continue, let us make two further remarks.
+First, the original K\"uhn--Osthus Tiling Theorem is proved in terms of an (additive) constant error, which is a more precise statement.
+Our framework does not imply a version of this result, but it is conceivable that it can be obtained with additional work.
+We return to this problem in the conclusion.
+Second, the K\"uhn--Osthus Tiling Theorem also covers the case of arbitrary $F$, that is when $F \notin \cFcr$.
+Here, the necessary degree is determined by $\chi(F)$ as opposed to $\crit(F)$.
+Our main theorem can be used to recover such a statement with linear error term.
+We omit however the details, since this situation is already covered by the Bandwidth Theorem of Böttcher, Schacht and Taraz~\cite{BST09}.
+(See also \cite{LS23} for extensions beyond the minimum degree setting.)}

 Our second result concerns mixed tilings which are near-perfect in the sense that the number of vertices they miss in the host graph is only a multiple of the maximum order of a tile.
 Koml\'os~\cite{Kom00} conjectured the following for this setup: Let $H$ be a graph on $n-f(w)$ vertices with components $F_1,\ldots, F_r$ where $f(\cdot)$ is a function of the maximum component order $w$.
 Then